Bulgaria ON AIR

 Bulgaria ON AIR is a Bulgarian national television, launched on 9 September 2011.
 It was originally established under the brand Bulgaria ON AIR Media Group, consisting of 3 television channels - the flagship Bulgaria ON AIR TV (formerly "MSAT" and "Mustang TV"), a business and economic-based Bloomberg TV Bulgaria (in partnership with Bloomberg Group) and the local Varna-based channel Cherno More TV; two radio stations - Radio Bulgaria ON AIR and Alpha Radio, an inflight magazine - Bulgaria ON AIR Magazine.
-Later the group became part of Investor.BG EAD. which is known under the commercial brand "Investor Media Group".

 Television channels

 The flagship channel was first launched in 1994 as "Mustang TV" - a regional TV channel in Varna.
 In 1999, after it started satellite broadcasting, the channel was rebranded as "MSAT".
 In 2009 the channel broadcasting was moved to Sofia at the Bulgaria Air airlines headquarters, from where it began building its national terrestrial network.
 In March 2010, television began broadcasting in 15 cities in Bulgaria.
 In Varna it was replaced by the regional TV channel "Cherno More TV", formerly "Varna TV" and "RD TV".
 On 9 September 2011 the channel was rebranded as a business network under the name "Bulgaria ON AIR".
 On 21 September 2015, the channel was relaunched as a flagship television channel after the media group launched "Bloomberg TV Bulgaria" as a business-economic network in partnership with Bloomberg Group.